AMSG FC

-The AMSG Fútbol Club is a semi-professional American soccer team based in Huntington Beach, California.
+The AMSG Fútbol Club is a semi-professional American soccer club based in Huntington Beach, California.
 Founded in 2017, the team plays in USL League Two, the fourth tier of the American Soccer Pyramid.

 The club also runs a second team, academy and women's team under the same name in the United Premier Soccer League, USL Academy, and USL W leagues, respectively.